Mariner41165/samples/README.md

 # samples

-##File "testCases.xlsx" contains simple test cases I performed during the course
+##File "testCases.md" contains simple test cases I performed during the course

-##"bugReports.xlsx" represents bug reports examples I wrote during internship
+##"bugReports.md" represents bug reports examples I wrote during internship

 ##"Words.java" is a java class file where I accomplished the following task: create a program that count words in a huge text and return statistics.